 Academic probation will be invoked in the following manner:

 - A student who received an “F” at the conclusion of a grading period will be placed on academic probation for one grading period.
 The student will not be allowed to participate in extracurricular activities during this time.

 - A letter of notification will be sent to the parents.

 - A conference will be held with the parents, the student, the teacher, and the administration to give an explanation of the probation and suggestions for remediation.

 - The academic status of the student will be reviewed by the administration at the end of the next grading period.

-- After being placed on probation, if a student receives an “F” the following grading period, the Superintendent will decide if the student will be allowed to remain in the school.
+- After being placed on probation, if a student receives an “F” the following grading period, administration will decide if the student will be allowed to remain in the school.

-At the completion of each quarter, 2nd through 6th grade students who have an overall GPA of 3.0 in core classes will be listed on the Honor Roll.
-(Math, Bible, Language, History, Science, Spelling, Reading – the aforementioned are considered core if graded with a letter grade A-F) These honors will be based on quarterly grades.
+At the completion of each quarter, 4th through 6th grade students who have an overall GPA of 3.0 in core classes will be listed on the Honor Roll.
+(Math, Bible, Language, History, Science, Spelling, Reading – the aforementioned are considered core if graded with a letter grade A-F) These honors will be based on semester grades.